 Purchased winter 2016, reviewed March 2017

 The Hestra Heli is the flagship ski glove from Swedish glovemaker Hestra, which calls it “a modern classic with many uses.”
-Look around at many ski resorts, and you’ll spot the distinctive two-tone Heli (white goat leather palm and fingers, with a black, blue, or red nylon nylon back and gauntlet) just about everywhere.
+Look around at any ski resort and you’ll spot the distinctive two-tone Heli (white goat leather palm and fingers, with a dark nylon back and gauntlet) just about everywhere.
 Outdoor Gear Lab calls the glove “tried and true,” and D’Arcy McLeish at Snowbrains notes that “the Hestra Heli Glove has long been the choice of snow professionals.”
 A couple years ago I was ranting to my brother, a volunteer ski patroller, about how disappointing my current gloves were.
-He stopped me mid-sentence and said “just go buy some Hestra Helis.”
+He shrugged, stopped me mid-sentence and said “just go buy some Hestra Helis.”
 So here we are.

 Fit and Construction